 The software supports limited connections in both directions between the following protocols.
-Connecting between these protocols requires that you first connect to a protocol translator, then to the host to which you want to connect.
+Connecting between these protocols requires that you first connect to a communication server running protocol translation, then to the host to which you want to connect.
 This is called the two-step translation method.